-From Molecules to Organisms: Structures and Processes Obtain, evaluate, and communicate information to explain how differences in cellular structure (mitochondria, cytoskeletal structure, endoplasmic reticulum, cell membrane) Structure and Function lead to differences in the function and organization of the four tissue types (epithelial, connective, muscular, and nervous).
-Integumentary System 2 Obtain, evaluate, and communicate information to describe how the structures of the integumentary system and its accessory organs contribute to its function.
-Examples: how the layers of the skin contribute to homeostasis, the role of glands in thermoregulation and in hydration of skin and mucous membranes, the protective functions of hair and nails Structure and Function 2a Construct an explanation of the relationships between the integumentary system and other organ systems, including the body's mechanisms for maintaining homeostasis.
+From Molecules to Organisms: Structures and Processes Tissues 1.
+Obtain, evaluate, and communicate information to explain how differences in cellular structure (mitochondria, cytoskeletal structure, endoplasmic reticulum, cell membrane) lead to differences in the function and organization of the four tissue types (epithelial, connective, muscular, and nervous).
+Structure and Function

+Integumentary System 2.
+Obtain, evaluate, and communicate information to describe how the structures of the integumentary system and its accessory organs contribute to its function.
+Examples: how the layers of the skin contribute to homeostasis, the role of glands in thermoregulation and in hydration of skin and mucous membranes, the protective functions of hair and nails a.
+Construct an explanation of the relationships between the integumentary system and other organ systems, including the body's mechanisms for maintaining homeostasis.
 Examples: Explain how changes in vessel diameter and evaporation of water over the skin contribute to thermoregulation (cardiovascular).
 Explain how sweat is used to excrete nitrogenous waste from the blood (cardiovascular).
 Explain how the skin and mucous membranes create a barrier against infection (immune system).
-Stability and Change 3 Develop and use a model to illustrate how the structures of the skeletal system contribute to its function.
+Stability and Change Skeletal 3.
+Develop and use a model to illustrate how the structures of the skeletal system contribute to its function.
 Examples: Create a diagram or 3D model to illustrate bone shape, joint types, and bones in the appendicular and axial skeletons.
-Use models to illustrate the role of the skeletal system in movements around joints, support of a body structure, and protection of soft tissues.
-Structure and Function Skeletal System 3a Obtain, evaluate, and communicate information describing the growth and development of the skeletal system.
-3b Construct an explanation of the relationships between the skeletal system and other organ systems, including the body's mechanisms for maintaining homeostasis.
+Use models to illustrate the role of the skeletal system in movements around joints, support of a body structure, and protection of soft tissues. a.
+Obtain, evaluate, and communicate information describing the growth and development of the skeletal system.
+Structure and Function System b.
+Construct an explanation of the relationships between the skeletal system and other organ systems, including the body's mechanisms for maintaining homeostasis.
 Examples: Explain the role of spongy bone in hematopoiesis (cardiovascular system) and leukopoiesis (immune system).
 Explain how the storage of minerals in bone contributes to homeostasis.
-Stability and Change 2023 Alabama Course of Study: Science 86
+Stability and Change